linucksrox/hugoblog/content/post/kubernetes-homelab-series-part-6-storage-with-democratic-csi.md

 You will install a separate Helm chart for each provisioner, and you can actually run multiple at the same time, which is what I will be doing with both NFS and iSCSI.
 This is helpful since NFS even supports RWX volumes (if you actually have a use case for that), while iSCSI is a good default for RWO volumes.

+## VolumeSnapshot Support
+This is optional, but if you want to utilize volume snapshots (which became GA as of Kubernetes 1.20), you will need to install the CRDs which aren't included with vanilla Talos, along with installing the "snapshotter."
+This implements Volume Snapshots - https://kubernetes.io/docs/concepts/storage/volume-snapshots/

+- Clone repo: `git clone https://github.com/kubernetes-csi/external-snapshotter.git`
+- `cd external-snapshotter`
+- Apply CRDs: ` kubectl kustomize client/config/crd | kubectl create -f -`
+- Install snapshotter into kube-system: `kubectl -n kube-system kustomize deploy/kubernetes/snapshot-controller | kubectl create -f -`
+- Verify: `kubectl get deploy snapshot-controller -n kube-system`

 ## Dynamic iSCSI Provisioner With freenas-api-iscsi
 My single 2TB disk is in a pool named `nvme2tb`.
 I created a dataset in TrueNAS named `iscsi`.
 Those may vary in your case, so pay attention to the configuration and update those values according to your environment.